- On strike for student safety

-Carleton University Campus Safety workers return to work
+- Carleton University Campus Safety workers forced to strike

 OTTAWA – Campus Safety workers at Ottawa’s Carleton University have voted 66% in favour of a new contract.
 Workers will be back on the job on Tuesday, April 1 after a strike that lasted more than three weeks.